Adam's Opticks | A Science and Philosophy Blog

 Perhaps the most successful rebuttal to this argument is Karl Popper's 'falsificationism'.
 Popper, a twentieth-century British philosopher, sought to undermine, rather than solve, the problem of induction by suggesting that science is never about proving theories to be true; quite the reverse.
 Science, according to Popper, should busy itself with the falsification of theories; with the whittling down of the available possibilities.
 Truth is only ever to be approached and never claimed absolutely.
 The best theories are those battle-hardened formulations that have survived whatever tests have thus far been devised.
 They are not to be considered correct; merely the least-wrong.

-potentially falsifiable.
+An important consequence of this argument is that scientific theories must be potentially falsifiable.
 If one suggests a theory that could not be proven wrong under any circumstances, then no debate can take place and truth is reduced to a matter of assertion.
 Popper was especially scathing towards Marxism and psychoanalysis on these grounds.
 If, for instance, a government made some efforts to look after its nation's poor, then a die-hard Marxist could simply explain away this apparent contradiction of their favoured theory as an attempt by the ruling elite to thwart the oncoming proletariat revolution.
 Likewise, those expressing criticisms of psychoanalysis may be dismissed by its practitioners as suffering from deep-rooted repression.

 Critics of falsificationism have pointed out that scientists do, in some cases, appear to believe things for positive reasons.
 Many successful theories posit the existence of things that cannot be directly observed; atoms, black holes, DNA and so forth.
 According to Popper, such entities are merely conceptual devices employed by the least-wrong theories to make predictions.
 A true adherent of falsificationism cannot assert the literal truth of their existence - and yet many scientists do.
 Speaking personally, I think this splitting hairs: it is possible that in conversations, especially with journalists, scientists may simply use the word 'exist' as shorthand for 'is a reasonable inference of our least-wrong theory'.